tunahanfaruk/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-A pomodoro timer that writen in Python
+A simple pomodoro timer that writen in Python